lisja/LDA-H305/README.md

 [![DOI](https://zenodo.org/badge/731136786.svg)](https://zenodo.org/doi/10.5281/zenodo.10395676)

 This is my final project for the course "Computational Literacy".
 The topic of this project is **the sentiment analysis of the wall inscriptions found in Casa delle Nozze d'Argento**, a house in the ancient city of Pompeii.
+It was lastly owned by Lucius Albucius Celsus, a member of the Pompeiian aristocracy.
+(Ormerod 2007)

 My plan was to do a case study to test could lexicon-based sentiment analysis be used to analyse the wall inscriptions, and what the results can tell us.
 I chose Casa delle Nozze d'Argento since it has a good number of wall inscriptions but and especially because some of them are considered invectives which I already know to be negative in their sentiment.
 I will use this information to test that the invectives are detected correctly.